qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

   <maptips>` in a first panel and displays only the attributes of the clicked
   identifier in the second one.
-  There is a pull-down menu at the top of the first panel where the "identifier" can be specified using a feature attribute (:guilabel:`Column preview`) or an :guilabel:`Expression`.
+  There is a pull-down menu at the top of the first panel where the "identifier" can be specified using an attribute (:guilabel:`Column preview`) or an :guilabel:`Expression`.
   The pull-down also includes the last 10 expressions for re-use.
   Form view uses the layer fields configuration